My Early Computer Days (pre DOS)

 Out of the picture to the left are my Sphere and Imsai systems.
 You can just see my EPROM programmer on the shelf.
 I never did interface this to a DOS system, only CP/M.

-Around this time I got a Heathkit serial terminal and no longer used my Sphere as my terminal so I retired it.
+Around this time I built a Heathkit serial terminal and no longer used my Sphere as my terminal so I retired it.
 My son was going away to college so I decided to make him a computer to take with him.
 I used the Sphere case and monitor, removed the Sphere card cage and installed a small S-100 card cage along with a switching power supply.
 Using some spare S-100 cards, it made a very capable CP/M system for him.
-Unfortunately I cannot find any pictures of it, but I do remember that he named it Monique!

 The effort must have worked, as now he is employed by Cal Poly University as the manager of a data administration group.
 I now go to him for my computer help!